pandas-dev/pandas/doc/source/10min.rst

 Missing Data
 ------------

-Pandas primarily uses the value ``np.nan`` to represent missing data.
+pandas primarily uses the value ``np.nan`` to represent missing data.
 It is by default not included in computations.
 See the :ref:`Missing Data section
 <missing_data>`